 Using the Computer to Bolster the Brain:

-Scientists have questioned this idea, but a meta-analysis of 50 studies using speed of processing training found that people using this type of brain training reduce their risk of dementia.
+Ten years ago, a meta-analysis of 50 studies using speed of processing training found that people using this type of brain training could reduce their risk of dementia (American Psychological Association meeting, Aug 4, 2016, Denver, CO).
 This type of training is also called useful field of view training.
 It teaches people to pay attention both to the center of the screen and the periphery.

 How Well Did Speed of Processing Training Work?